Some coordinate transformations relevant to refractive indices: Composite-coordinate transformation

 \subsection{Scalar quantity}

-In the complex octonion composite-space $\mathbb{O}_U$ , it is able to deduce a few invariants from the octonion composite radius vector and composite velocity, including the scalar of composite velocity, scalar of composite radius vector, and norm of composite radius vector and so forth.
+In the octonion composite space $\mathbb{O}_U$ , it is able to deduce a few invariants from the octonion composite radius vector and composite velocity, including the scalar of composite velocity, scalar of composite radius vector, and norm of composite radius vector and so forth.

 When the octonion composite radius vector $\mathbb{U}$ transforms from the coordinate system $\mu$ into the coordinate system $\nu$ , the scalar part of the octonion composite radius vector $\mathbb{U}$ is an invariant under the coordinate transformations.
-As a result, from Eqs.(10) and (11), we infer an invariant,
+As a result, from Eqs.(31) and (32), we infer an invariant,

 Similarly, the norm of octonion composite radius vector $\mathbb{U}$ is a scalar, and also an invariant under the coordinate transformations.
-From Eqs.(10) and (11), there is one inference,
+From Eqs.(31) and (32), there is one inference,

 Furthermore, when the octonion composite velocity $\mathbb{G}$ transforms from the coordinate system $\mu$ into the coordinate system $\nu$ , the scalar part of the octonion composite velocity $\mathbb{G}$ is an invariant under the coordinate transformations.
-Subsequently, from Eqs.(12) and (13), it is able to achieve one invariant,
+Subsequently, from Eqs.(33) and (34), it is able to achieve one invariant,

 In the vacuum with the external fields, some combinations of the preceding invariants can be regarded as the basic postulates of several coordinate transformations, including the Galilean-like transformation and Lorentz-like transformation.